dmil/code4policy/git/07-merging.md

 3. Run `git pull` to ensure you have the latest changes in the repository.

 4. Create a branch called `blue-universe`.
 	1. Modify the facts in `mars.txt` to add a new line "Mars is blue".
-Use `git diff` to ensure that you only modifeid that one line and nothing else.
+Use `git diff` to ensure that you only modified that one line and nothing else.
 	2. Commit this change to the branch.
 	3. Push the branch.
 	4. Create a pull request but do not merge it.

 5. Check out the master branch and then create a new branch called `red-universe`.
 	1. Modify the facts in `mars.txt` to add a new line "Mars is red".
-Use `git diff` to ensure that you only modifeid that one line and nothing else.
+Use `git diff` to ensure that you only modified that one line and nothing else.
 	2. Commit this change to the branch.
 	3. Push the branch.
 	4. Create a pull request but do not merge it.